Medicare Part D

 Drug Tiers Explained!

-Part D Prescription Drug Plans (PDPs) utilize a formulary list that organizes medications into five distinct categories, known as Drug Tiers.
-These tiers are determined based on the type and cost of the drugs, and they are as follows:
+Part D Prescription Drug Plans (PDPs) formulary list divides medications into five categories from Generics to Specialty Drugs.
+These categories are called Drug Tiers.
+Drugs are placed in tiers based on the type and the cost of drug as shown below:

 TierTier NameDescription